AdobeDocs/commerce-merchant-services.en/help/data-connection/handle-privacy-request.md

 For **access requests**, specify "Commerce Data for Marketing" from the UI (or "commerceMarketingData" as a product code in the API).

-For **delete requests**, make sure the "Commerce Data for Marketing" checkbox is enabled.
+For **delete requests**, make sure that the "Commerce Data for Marketing" checkbox is enabled.
 Additionally, if customer profile and order data has already been sent from [!DNL Commerce] to Adobe Experience Platform, you need to submit delete requests to three downstream services.
-If these downstream services are not specified, the "Commerce Data for Marketing" request will remain in the "processing" state until delete requests for the downstream services are created.

 The three downstream services are: